Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Insert four 6mm bolts into a bearing-free-side of the MakerBeam.
 * Fasten two MakerBeam L-Brackets to the bolts with two lock nuts each.
 Ensure that the L-brackets are facing away from the two adjacent bearings.

+Repeat these steps for the second 4-bearing assembly.

 .. image:: /Images/Kits/kit_camera_slider_step19_350.jpg
    :scale: 100 %